Skip to Content

 However, the best sleep training fit depends heavily on your baby’s temperament.
 It also depends on your own comfort (or discomfort).

 The key with sleep training is consistency.
-Once you pick a method, try to stick with it for multiple days in a row.
-It takes time for these methods to be effective and to start seeing results.
+It takes time for sleep training methods to be effective and to start seeing results.

 If you don’t think you’ll be able to commit to staying in the chair for long periods of time, choose a different sleep training method.